High-Multiplicity Election Problems: Natural Increase in Complexity

 \begin{observation} Kemeny-Weighted-Winner is equivalent to Kemeny-High-Multiplicity-Winner. \end{observation}

 Notice that the above observation holds since we do not modify the votes to score the election.
-This is not the case for Dodgson and Young elections, which we will discuss later.
+This is not the case for Dodgson and Young elections, which we discuss in Appendix~\ref{app:dod-you}.
 Kemeny-Winner was shown NP-hard in~\cite{bar-tov-tri:j:manipulating} and $\thetatwo$-complete in~\cite{hem-spa-vog:j:kemeny}. $\thetatwo$-hardness was shown by a chain of three reductions, ultimately showing that the $\thetatwo$-complete problem Min-Card-Vertex-Cover-Compare reduces to Kemeny-Winner.

 Footnote 3 in~\cite{hem-spa-vog:j:kemeny} points out that Kemeny-High-Multiplicity-Winner is in $\deltatwo$ and explicitly leaves the exact complexity of this problem as an open question.
 We will now show that Kemeny-High-Multiplicity-Winner (and Kemeny-Weighted-Winner) are in fact $\deltatwo$-complete.
-We first define the following weighted version of Min-Card-Vertex-Cover-Compare.
+We define the following \deltatwo-complete weighted version of Min-Card-Vertex-Cover-Compare.

 \prob{Min-Weight-Vertex-Cover-Compare} {Vertex-weighted graphs $G$ and $H$ such that $\omega(G) = \omega(H)$, where $\omega(G)$ denotes the weight of the graph.\footnote{Note that the weight of a vertex-weighted graph is the sum of the weights of each of its vertices.}} {Is the weight of $G$'s minimum-weight vertex cover $\le$ the weight of $H$'s minimum-weight vertex cover?}